AdobeDocs/core-services.pt-BR/README.md

 ### Grandes alterações ou novos artigos de membros da comunidade

 Se você fizer parte da comunidade da Adobe e quiser criar um novo artigo ou enviar grandes alterações, use a guia Problemas no repositório Git para enviar um problema e iniciar uma conversa com a equipe de documentação.
-Depois de concordar com um plano, você pode trabalhar com um funcionário para ajudá-lo a inserir o novo conteúdo por meio de uma combinação de trabalho nos repositórios públicos e privados.
+Depois de concordar com um plano, você poderá contar com a ajuda de um funcionário para inserir o novo conteúdo, trabalhando nos repositórios públicos e privados.

 <!--
 If you submit a pull request with significant changes to documentation and code examples, you'll see a message in the pull request asking you to submit an online contribution license agreement (CLA).
 We need you to complete the online form before we can review your pull request.